dscvr-com/online-stitcher/README.md

 * featureChainTest, minimalFeatureTest - testbeds for feature based alignments and structure from motion, e.g. creating 3D models from a series of images.
 * stereoMatchTest - testbed for stereo matching, e.g. comparing two images to extract a depthmap.

-## Notes on compiling on Mac
+## Compiling

+A c++13 compiler is required.
+For example ```clang 7.2.0``` or ```gcc 4.9```.

-Build Flags used for OpenCV
+OpenCV is the main dependency.
+Build Flags used for OpenCV:
 ```
 cmake -DOPENCV_EXTRA_MODULES_PATH=../../opencv_contrib/modules -DWITH_OPENGL=ON -DWITH_OPENEXR=OFF -DBUILD_TIFF=OFF -DWITH_CUDA=OFF -DWITH_NVCUVID=OFF -DBUILD_PNG=OFF ..
 ```
+The contrib modules are used for the experimental SFM support.

 Please set the environment variable OpenCV_DIR to the path of opencv.

 Please keep track of all the dependencies when compiling OpenCV.
-Ceres solver and Eigen are especially important for SFM.
+Ceres solver and Eigen are only important for SFM.
 The visual debug hook and the SFM preview depends on the 3D library irrlicht.

+The code can be compiled by running ```./compile.sh``` in the root directory.